DapperVibes/dappervibes.github.io/SomosSotoneros.md

 <br>

-### Location of The Boiler Room where lessons take place
+### Location of The Immaculate Conception Church Hall where lessons take place
 {: #Map }
 <!--The div element for the map -->
 <div id="map"></div>